junxit/us-congress-bills-114/derived/amendments.md

 ### 42 U.S.C. § 1397dd

-> in the subsection heading, by striking “Through 2015”and inserting “and Thereafter”;
+> in the subsection heading, by striking “Through 2015” and inserting “and Thereafter”;

 | | |
 |---|---|